joanpalin/AI-Workshop/README.md

 It happens — especially in hands-on labs on shared Wi-Fi.
 Look here in order:

-1. **The `troubleshooting.md` inside the session folder you're working in.** Most answers are here.
-2. **Raise a hand.** The facilitator is walking the room during every lab.
+1. **Raise a hand.** The facilitator is walking the room during every lab.
 Don't spend more than five minutes stuck.

 ---